yoyoyonono/killergame/design/design.md

     * If they save someone who has been guarded, the person dies of an overdose.
     * After they saved someone, they are not told who died every night.
   * Once per game, they can choose to poison a player
+    * They can poison a player even if they were killed that round.
 * Psycho:
   * Once killed, they can choose one player to take with them.
 * Knight (Link):